alexandrak018/GeneratedDataset/README.md

 # Generated Dataset

 This repository contains the dataset for the article titled "Modelling and Evaluating Motivational Interviewing in a Chatbot", which was compiled based on numerous earlier investigations.

+The first column containts the adapted sentence in order to fit with the dialogue's purpose, while the second column is meant for its reference.

 OARS - adapted sentence | Reference
 --- | ---